junxit/us-congress-bills-112/metadata.md

 - 2011-03-02 — Placed on the Union Calendar, Calendar No. 12.
 - 2011-03-02 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 112-24.
 - 2011-03-02 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 112-24.
+- 2011-03-08 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2011-03-08 — Considered as unfinished business. (consideration: CR H1601-1602)
+- 2011-03-08 — Considered under suspension of the rules. (consideration: CR H1598-1600)
+- 2011-03-08 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+570.
+- 2011-03-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-03-08 — Mr. Burgess moved to suspend the rules and pass the bill.
+- 2011-03-08 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 401 - 12 (Roll no. 163). (text: CR H1599)
+- 2011-03-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 401 - 12 (Roll no. 163).(text: CR H1599)